Green vehicle: Hybrid electric vehicles

 Hybrid cars may be partly fossil fuel (or biofuel) powered and partly electric or hydrogen-powered.
 Most combine an internal combustion engine with an electric engine, though other variations too exist.
 The internal combustion engine is often either a gasoline or Diesel engine (in rare cases a Stirling engine may even be used).
 They are more expensive to purchase but cost redemption is achieved in a period of about 5 years due to better fuel economy.

-Compressed air cars, stirling vehicles, and others
+Compressed air cars, Stirling vehicles, and others

-Compressed air cars, stirrling-powered vehicles, and Liquid nitrogen vehicles are less polluting than an electrical vehicles, since the vehicle and its components are environment friendly.
-However, compressed air vehicles are far beneficial to the environment than vehicles that are considered "eco-friendly".
-Take the Toyota Prius, although it is marketed as an eco-friendly vehicle, it has an environmentally harmful production process.
-In the words of Jeremy Clarkson, a renown British car show host and expert, "The recent study found that in the long term it does more environmental damage than a Land Rover Discovery".
-Alternatively, compressed air vehicles are less environmentally harmful due to their air engine, which allows the car to run on compressed air instead of fuel.
-The engine is pumped by air instead of gasoline explosions, thus having zero emission motors, no pollution or oil.
+Compressed air cars, Stirling powered vehicles, and liquid nitrogen vehicles are less polluting than electrical vehicles, since the vehicle and its components are environment friendly.

 Solar car races are held on a regular basis in order to promote green vehicles and other "green technology".
-These sleek driver-only vehicles can travel long distances at highway speeds using only the electricity generated instantaneously from the sun.
+These sleek driver-only vehicles can travel long distances at highway speeds using only the electricity generated from the sun.